mjsurette/easyUtils/README.md

 My design philosophy is to stay away from sharp edges.
 Some things that are IMHO overused are templates, pointers, and threads.
 As Sean Parent would say, my goal is to have none of these.
 Still sometimes it's best to dive into the deep end.

 ====

+readFileAsUTF8 does what it says.
+It reads a file into std::string buffer.
+You can then access it as a whole or line-by-line using iterators.

+====

+standardPaths is a (hopefully) cross platform set of functions which return paths to common Folders.

+====